MalakaPunche/automationtest/README.md

-# Automation with Playwright & TypeScript — Candidate README
+# Automation with Playwright & TypeScript README

 ## Setup
 Follow these steps to set up and run the test suite: